Get Matched With Lawyer Programs

 Steps to Becoming a Lawyer

 As a lawyer, you will be an advocate for your clients, no matter what legal specialty you choose.
-Whether you represent a client in a criminal trial, as they sign paperwork to buy a new home, representing the state in a criminal action, or assist them in writing a will, you will use your legal knowledge and advise your clients about what they should do.
+Whether you represent a client in a criminal trial, as they sign paperwork to buy a new home, representing the state in a criminal action, or if you're assisting them in writing a will, you will use your legal knowledge and advise your clients about what they should do.

 The work you do will be highly varied as you go through each work day.
 As long as you take your profession seriously and you work ethically, you will be a good attorney for your clients.